mccurdyc/www/content/posts/arch-linux-install.md

 > Once a connection is established, fork the process to the background by pressing `[CTRL]+z` and running `bg`.

-3. lease an IP address with `dhcpcd wlan0`
+3. Lease an IP address with `dhcpcd wlan0`
 4. Sync system time with `timedatectl set-ntp true`

 ### Partitioning the Drive